emberjs/data/guides/the-manual/schemas/index.md

 format your keys are in, so long as your schema matches up to them.
 :::

-Above, we collectively call the keys (the members) of attributes and relationships "fields".
+Above, we collectively call the keys of attributes and relationships "fields".

 While this format is great for serializability, for expressing relational data, for handling polymorphic concerns ... and a lot more ... its both too verbose and not particularly useful for our app.